 Artspace supported Shoot Festival 2017 with an exhibition from our graduate resident of the time, Natalie Seymour.
-In 2019 we are even more excited to be partnering with Shoot to develop a visual art strand to the Festival alongside the music and performance strands.
-To do this we supported the Shoot team to run a visual art call out which closed on 8th February.
-Industry judges Ryan Hughes (Coventry Biennial), Craig Ashley (New Art West Midlands) and Jessica Litherland (Birmingham mac) then had the difficult job of selecting three winning artists from all the amazing entries.
+In 2019 we were delighted to be a partner supporting the the development of a visual art strand to the Festival alongside the music and performance strands.
+Industry judges Ryan Hughes (Coventry Biennial), Craig Ashley (New Art West Midlands) and Jessica Litherland (Birmingham mac) selected the three winning artists and each judge wrote a blog for us on one of the artists they had selected.
+The exhibition opened on the Shoot Festival Saturday and ran for 2 weeks in April 2019.

 Chidera Ugada is a Coventry based artist making energetic paintings which combine found and untreated materials with various mark making techniques to explore the human condition.